johns8mt/it3038c-script/Project3/README.md

 playerspeed = 15

-Choose A Number of Enemies
+Choose A Number of Enemies:
 This code will create the amount of enemies your triangle will be facing.

 number_of_enemies = 5

-Create an empty list of enemies
+Create an empty list of enemies:
 This code will create a list of emenmies.

 enemies = []

-Add enemies to the list
+Add enemies to the list:
 This code will add enemies to the list and allow you to customize your enemies.

 for i in range(number_of_enemies):